teolivan/Finance-webapp/README.md

 Project for financial analyses and commodity prices.
-I am using Polygon.io, FastAPI, React, Python & TypeScript.
+I am using Polygon.io, FastAPI, React, axios, Python & TypeScript.

 To run project:
 cd to be inside frontend/backend dir